Yam-ghub/yam-ghub/README.md

 ### 🧳 Experience

 **Intern @ Maynilad Water Inc.**
-*Excel, Power Query, Visual Basic* — March 2025 Designed and implemented automated Excel workbooks using Power Query and VBA macros to transform raw extracted data into structured formats, ready for seamless integration with our front-end monitoring platform.
+*Excel, Power Query, Visual Basic* — March 2025 - May 2025
+Designed and implemented automated Excel workbooks using Power Query and VBA macros to transform raw extracted data into structured formats, ready for seamless integration with our front-end monitoring platform.